 - Dirt and debris

-- Friction; friction caused by wearing tight clothes for extended period of time can also cause ingrown hairs.
+- Friction: friction caused by wearing tight clothes for an extended period can also cause ingrown hairs.

 - Wet your skin with warm water and use shaving gel.

-- Shave in the direction the hair are growing.
+- Shave in the direction the hairs are growing.

 - Use a few strokes of razor as possible.